Chickweed is overlooked at best and hated by many for being an invasive plant - but this little herb is a wonderful friend to work with.

 Poor Little Chickweed

-We have a joke, Chickweed and I. She giggles and grins about how silly we fleshy ones can be sometimes… everybody around us struggling to lose weight while they devour processed foods that don’t nurture them, everybody wondering why they don’t feel healthy but never ingest fresh greens or whole foods.
-She giggles about how they despise her so, and she is the one stellar little powerhouse who could really do them some good if they’d acknowledge her offers of assistance!
+We have a joke, Chickweed and I. She giggles about how silly we fleshy ones can be sometimes.
+Everybody around us is struggling to lose weight while they devour processed foods that aren’t very nutritious.
+So many people don’t feel healthy but never ingest fresh greens or whole foods.
+She giggles about how they despise her so because she is the one stellar little powerhouse who could do them some good if they’d acknowledge her offers of assistance!

 I’ll give you an example of the power of fresh chickweed.
 I was working with someone with a huge and very angry Bartholin cyst.
-With chickweed’s help, it disappeared entirely in a matter of a few days with no popping and no antibiotics!
-All it took was a sprig or two of fresh, gently bruised chickweed applied directly to the cyst and covered with a cool, damp towel.
-When the towel got warm and the chickweed wilted, we got a new sprig and did it again.
-We kept that routine up the whole time that the client was at home, both before and after work and poof!
-Pain and swelling were gone in a matter of days!
+With chickweed’s help, it disappeared entirely in a matter of a few days with no antibiotics!
+All it took was a routine of applying a sprig or two of fresh, gently bruised chickweed directly to the cyst and covering it with a cool, damp towel.
+When the towel got warm and the chickweed wilted from body heat, get a new sprig and do it again.
+We kept that routine up the whole time that the client was at home, both before and after work for two days.
+The cyst quickly came to a head, popped cleanly, and the pain and swelling were gone in a matter of days!

-I have a tincture brewing with Chickweed and her sister Nettles – they will dance with some dear friends of mine to help them with PCOS (polycystic ovary syndrome) and a really impressively large sebaceous cyst, respectively.
+I have made tinctures with Chickweed and Nettles – they will dance with some dear friends of mine to help them with PCOS (polycystic ovary syndrome) and an impressively large sebaceous cyst, respectively.
 Chickweed is best able to help you when she’s fresh, but tinctures are a lovely light green color and they do a good job in a pinch.
 You can also tincture chickweed in vinegar!

 A Modern Herbal: Chickweed http://www.botanical.com/botanical/mgmh/c/chickw60.html